Bangladesh Rohingya relocation to isolated island criticized by rights groups | DW | 04.12.2020

 Read more: Myanmar's Rohingya: A history of forced exoduses

-"If the government was genuinely confident in the habitability of the island, they would be transparent and not hastily circumvent UN technical assessments," he told DW.
+"If the government was genuinely confident in the habitability of the island, they would be transparent and not hastily circumvent UN technical assessments," he said.

-CR Abrar, chief coordinator for the Refugee and Migratory Movement Research Unit (RMMRU), a Bangladeshi NGO working on the Rohingya issues, said Bangladesh's move has diverted the attention of international human rights groups from repatriation to relocation.
+C.R.
+Abrar, chief coordinator for the Refugee and Migratory Movements Research Unit (RMMRU), a Bangladeshi NGO working on Rohingya issues, said Bangladesh's move has diverted the attention of international human rights groups from repatriation to relocation.

 "Bangladesh has put more pressure on its back," Abrar told DW, adding that despite Bangladesh's generosity in providing shelter for over 1 million refugees, international donors have spent hundreds of millions of euros to feed them.